Kearney Bowl: Midget racing

 Starting in 1933, a few welders and mechanics in the Fresno area began to construct and test cars suited for midget car racing.
 The sport of midget car racing was in its infancy but it was beginning to hold official races, such as one in August 1933 at the Loyola High School Stadium in Los Angeles under the control of a governing body, the Midget Auto Racing Association.

-Sensing an opportunity to promote midget races in Fresno, local resident and track star Charley Kaster built a track at the Italian Amusement Park, a place for children's rides and other events, such a boxing.
+Sensing an opportunity to promote midget races in Fresno, local resident and track star Charley Kaster built a track at the Italian Amusement Park, a place for children's rides and other events, such as boxing.
 The amusement park and track were located a few miles west of downtown Fresno and on the north side of Kearney Boulevard.

 The races at the Italian Amusement Park Speedway did not attract many viewers.
 It was described as "a dust bowl" and that "one could hardly see the cars."
 However, during this time the interest in midget car racing in California and nationwide continued to grow.

 Fresno's Chandler Airport abutted the Italian Amusement Park and in 1936, the airport needed to expand.
-To make room for the expansion, a new race track was constructed to the south side of Kearney Boulevard which ended up being the site of racing for the next twenty five years.
+To make room for the expansion, a new race track was constructed on the south side of Kearney Boulevard which ended up being the site of racing for the next twenty-five years.

 Starting in 1936, Bill Vukovich raced there and forged his career behind the wheel of a red car nicknamed "Old Ironsides."
 Crowds for Sunday night midgets racing at the new track began to approach 20,000.
 Racing was halted during the war years of 1942-1946 but resumed and the track was renamed Airport Speedway.
 Vukovich went on to win the 1953 and 1954 Indianapolis 500 as well as other championship races before dying while leading the 1955 Indianapolis 500.